noncorpus/DnD5e/campaign_notes/README.md

 ### On The Road to Waters Deep (May 11)
-During the night, a noise scares one of the horses Nyerhite Verther (silk peddler) and guard Tyjit Skesh lost his carvan
+During the night, a noise scares one of the horses Nyerhite Verther (silk peddler) and guard Tyjit Skesh lost his carvan Confrontation with Sophos
+Jana Greensliver speaks with us (silver bone in our oatmeal) Encounter a skirmish, 7 hobgoblins (one captain)